kurtshuler/imac-5k-monitor-conversion/README.md

 <IMAGE>

 A closeup of the R1811 board and cable connections.
-The backilight cable configuration will change later, once I add the DZ-LP0818 board for the panel backlight.
+The backlight cable configuration will change later, once I add the DZ-LP0818 board for the panel backlight.
 <IMAGE>

 ## Power up: The panel works!